jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*VirtualBox fresh install*](images/Chapter-03/virtualBox7/vbox-start-page.png "Fresh VirtualBox install")

 See the [getting started manual](https://www.virtualbox.org/manual/ch01.html "Getting started manual") for a wide range of information.
-Unlike some opensource projects this documentation is actually very thorough and useful.
-VirtualBox has a list of [supported host operating systems](https://www.virtualbox.org/manual/ch01.html#hostossupport "Supported Host Operating System"), which is basically any operating system you can think of from DOS to Haiku to FreeBSD.

 Let us walk through the initial installation process.
 The first step to begin is with the *NEW* button.
 The next step is where we give our guest virtual machine a name.
 VirtualBox has long had support that if you type the type of the operating system in the system name - VirtualBox will auto detect the instance type and version.
 As you type in the title that has the name in it VirtualBox will auto-detect and switch the type and version automatically.